makersacademy/chitter-challenge/README.md

 ```
 rackup
 ```
-To view bookmarks, navigate to `localhost:9292`.
+To view peeps, navigate to `localhost:9292`.

 ### To run tests: